 There is no reason to stick to 19th/20th century narrow paths, I have a twenty three metre footpath (Diversion), and a thirty five metre bridleway (DMMO) both within half a mile of my house.
-The 35 metre width one is shown on the top right off the first page of this leaflet.
+The 35 metre wide one is shown on the top right of the first page of this leaflet.

-This footpath, the subject of a diversion order, was made over 20 metres wide thanks to the work of Phil Wadey and myself.
-The whole width of this field is footpath.
+This footpath, the subject of a diversion order, was made 23 metres wide thanks to the work of Phil Wadey and myself.
+The whole width of this part of the field is footpath.